vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ### Structure of the `api-client` project

-You will see only two files and one empty folder when you open the `packages/api-client/src` folder.
+You will see only two files and one empty directory when you open the `packages/api-client/src` folder.
 That's not a lot, considering how much code some Node.js servers need, but thanks to abstractions we created, you don't need more.
 So what are these files for?

 - `index.ts` is a file that should **not** contain any server-side code but export things that `composables` or `theme` projects might need.
 Great examples are integration-specific TypeScript types for request and response bodies or helper functions.
 - `index.server.ts` is a file that contains server-side code.
 Inside of it `apiClientFactory` creates `createApiClient` method and exports it.
 Server Middleware calls this method on every request to create a fresh API client and to handle integration-specific endpoints.